Logarithmic resolution via multi-weighted blow-ups: Introduction

 \subsection{Recent techniques for resolution of singularities in characteristic zero}

-We re-visit the celebrated theorem of Hironaka \cite{hironaka-resolution} that one can resolve the singularities of a reduced, closed, singular subscheme $X$ of a smooth scheme $Y$ over $\kk$, in a way that is functorial with respect to smooth morphisms of such pairs $(X \subset Y)$.
-Over the years, the proof of this theorem has seen simplifications, for example by Bierstone--Milman \cite{bierstone-milman-desingularization}, by Encinas-Villamayor \cite{encinas-villamayor-desingularization}, and by W{\l}odarcyzk \cite{wlodarczyk-simple-hironaka-resolution}.
-Most recently, it was shown independently by Abramovich--Temkin--W{\l}odarczyk \cite{abramovich-temkin-wlodarczyk-weighted-resolution} and by McQuillan \cite{mcquillan-resolution} that one can do this by repeatedly blowing up the ``worst singular locus'', although one has to instead work with stack-theoretic \emph{weighted blow-ups}, and admit \emph{smooth Deligne-Mumford stacks} as ambient spaces.
+We revisit the celebrated theorem of Hironaka, see \cite{hironaka-resolution}, that one can resolve the singularities of a reduced, closed, singular subscheme $X$ of a smooth scheme $Y$ over $\kk$, in a way that is functorial with respect to smooth morphisms of such pairs $(X \subset Y)$.
+Over the years, the proof of this theorem has seen simplifications, for example by Bierstone--Milman, see \cite{bierstone-milman-desingularization}, by Encinas--Villamayor, see \cite{encinas-villamayor-desingularization}, and by W{\l}odarczyk, see \cite{wlodarczyk-simple-hironaka-resolution}.
+Most recently, it was shown independently by Abramovich--Temkin--W{\l}odarczyk, see \cite{abramovich-temkin-wlodarczyk-weighted-resolution}, and by McQuillan, see \cite{mcquillan-resolution}, that one can do this by repeatedly blowing up the ``worst singular locus'', although one has to instead work with stack-theoretic \emph{weighted blow-ups} and admit \emph{smooth Deligne--Mumford stacks} as ambient spaces.

-In addition, one typically requires, for the sake of applications, that the singular locus of $X$ is transformed under the resolution into a \emph{simple normal crossing} (\emph{snc}) divisor.
-This was a feature of Hironaka's theorem in \cite{hironaka-resolution}, although it was only recently in a different paper of Abramovich--Temkin--W{\l}odarczyk \cite{abramovich-temkin-wlodarczyk-principalization-of-ideals-on-toroidal-orbifolds} that logarithmic geometry was first accessed as a tool to account for this requirement, and one does so by \emph{encoding exceptional divisors as logarithmic structures}.
+In addition, one typically requires, for the sake of applications, that the singular locus of $X$ is transformed under the resolution into a simple normal crossing (snc) divisor.
+This was a feature of Hironaka's theorem in \cite{hironaka-resolution}, although it was only recently in a different paper of Abramovich--Temkin--W{\l}odarczyk \cite{abramovich-temkin-wlodarczyk-principalization-of-ideals-on-toroidal-orbifolds} that logarithmic geometry was first accessed as a tool to account for this requirement, and one does so by encoding exceptional divisors as logarithmic structures.

 We remark, however, that the resolution algorithm in \cite{abramovich-temkin-wlodarczyk-weighted-resolution} does not address the aforementioned requirement.
 It is thus natural to ask for an amalgamation of the two aforementioned techniques, as depicted below: